-The first gain-switched-based laser system employed at an accelerator photoinjector operated at wavelengths of 780 or 850 nm using free-space diode lasers and diode amplifiers, but provided only low average power at CEBAF.
-With the advent of telecommunications fiber-coupled diode lasers and erbium (Er) doped fiber amplifiers operating at 1.56 m, higher power infrared laser systems based on gain-switching were developed [9-10].
-Advances in laser technology now permit construction of similar systems at 1.06 m (to access the green wavelength range required by typical photogun photocathodes).
+The first gain-switched-based laser system employed at an accelerator photoinjector operated at wavelengths of 780 or 850 nm using free-space diode lasers and diode amplifiers [9], but provided only low average power.
+With the advent of telecommunications fiber-coupled diode lasers and Er-doped fiber amplifiers operating at 1.56 m, higher power infrared laser systems based on gain-switching were developed [10].
+Advances in laser technology now permit construction of similar systems at 1.06 m to access the green wavelength range required by alkali-antimonide photocathodes [X].
 Dupriez et al., demonstrated 321 W average power with 20-ps pulses at 1-GHz repetition rate using a MOPA configuration with Yb-doped fiber amplifiers and operating with a gain-switched diode seed laser at 1.06 μm [11].
-Similarly, K. Chen, et al, generated over 100 W average power with 1 to 21 ps pulses at repetition rates ranging from 56 MHz to 0.9 GHz [12], also with a 1.06-μm gain-switched diode seed laser and Yb-doped fiber amplifier chain.
+Similarly, K. Chen, et al, generated over 100 W average power with 1 to 21 ps pulses at repetition rates ranging from 56 MHz to 0.9 GHz [12], also with a 1.06 μm gain-switched diode seed laser and Yb-doped fiber amplifier chain.

-Although the output power levels at ~ 1 m wavelength have increased dramatically over the years due to the rapid advance of fiber amplifier technology, high efficiency wavelength-conversion of low or moderate power gain-switched based laser systems to the green wavelength range has been less successful, providing only low to moderate power due to lower intensity and optical coherence of gain-switched lasers operating at 1 m.
-In this paper we describe an all-fiber MOPA drive laser consisting of a gain-switched diode laser at 1.066, a fiber amplifier system and wavelength converter used to obtain light at 533 nm.
-The problem of low wavelength-conversion efficiency was overcome using a PPLN frequency doubling crystal to obtain doubling efficiency up to 30%.
-A production system operating at 375 MHz pulse repetition rate provided 50 ps optical pulses (FWHM) and 3 Watts average power at 533 nm, which was significantly more power than needed to produce an electron beam at 28 mA average current from CsxKySb photocathode installed within a dc high voltage photogun [14,15].
-The laser system has operated continuously for months without intervention.
-The laser has also been tested at a much lower repetition rate at 4 MHz at Jefferson Lab Lowe Energy Circulator Facility (LERF), showing an anticipated excellent long-term phase stability.
+Although the output power levels at ~ 1 m wavelength have increased dramatically over the years due to the rapid advance of fiber amplifier technology, high efficiency wavelength-conversion of low or moderate power gain-switched based laser systems to the green wavelength range has been less successful, providing only low to moderate power due to lower peak-intensity and optical coherence of gain-switched lasers operating at 1 m.
+In this paper we describe an all-fiber MOPA drive laser consisting of a gain-switched diode laser at 1.066 m and a fiber amplifier system and wavelength converter used to obtain light at 533 nm.
+The problem of low wavelength-conversion efficiency was overcome using a PPLN frequency doubling crystal to obtain doubling efficiency up to 40%.
+A production system operating at 374.25 MHz pulse repetition rate provided 50 ps optical pulses (FWHM) and 3 Watts average power at 533 nm, which was significantly more power than needed to produce an electron beam at 28 mA average current from CsxKySb photocathode installed within a DC high voltage photogun [14,15].
+The laser system operated continuously for months without intervention.
+The laser was also tested at a much lower repetition rate, 4 MHz at Jefferson Lab Low Energy Circulator Facility (LERF) to demonstrate CuXXX isotope production for medical applications [X], with excellent long-term phase stability.

 Laser system